 Not-for-profit organizations are entities, incorporated or not, dedicated to the offering of services that, under the Puerto Rico Internal Revenue Code, qualify for an exemption from the payment of state income taxes.
 For example, entities created for charitable, literary, scientific and educational purposes; professional organizations and certain clubs and fraternity associations can request this exemption subject to their compliance with the requirements stated in the Puerto Rico Internal Revenue Code.
 Generally, these organizations are 100% exempt from the payment of property taxes, municipal license taxes and municipal construction excise taxes.
-Title V, Article 5.01, items (e) through (g) of Act 83 of 1991 - "Municipal Property Tax Act, as amended," states the types of organizations that are exempt from the payment of payment of 1974 - "Municipal License Taxes Act, as amended," establishes the organizations that are exempt from the payment of municipal license taxes.
+Title V, Article 5.01, items (e) through (g) of Act 83 of 1991 - "Municipal Property Tax Act, as amended," states the types of organizations that are exempt from the payment of personal and real property taxes.
+For municipal license taxes, Section 9 - "Exemptions" of Act 113 of 1974 - "Municipal License Taxes Act, as amended," establishes the organizations that are exempt from the payment of municipal license taxes.
 Finally, municipal ordinances state the percentage of construction excise taxes, if any, that these types of organizations must pay.